Are All Germs Bad?

 Heck--we invented the “3-second rule.”

-Somewhere along the line, we learned not to eat dirt and to wash our hands.
+Somewhere along the line, we learned not to eat dirt and we learned to wash our hands.
 We learned about ‘good germs’ and ‘bad germs.’
 We stopped kissing the dog on the lips.
 And, we are still alive, hale and hearty in good health for the most part.
 We don’t get sick at the drop of a hat, and if we do, we fight it off quickly.

 We lived to the fullest.
 We played and had fun.
 We survived and we thrived!